errolPereira/errolPereira.github.io/_posts/2021-05-29-how-to-install-CUDA-and-cuDNN-on-ubuntu.md

 ---
 published: true
 ---
+---
+layout : post
+title : How to Install CUDA and cuDNN on Ubuntu 20.04 LTS
+---

 In this post I will guide you in installing CUDA and cuDNN on your ubuntu machine.